 ULFA is affiliated with the Confederation of Alberta Faculty Associations (CAFA) and the Canadian Association of University Teachers (CAUT).
 By virtue of the fact that you are members of ULFA, you are also automatically members of both CAFA and CAUT.
 CAFA’s objectives are to promote the quality of education in the province and to promote the well-being of Alberta universities and their academic staff.
 The CAUT objectives are similar in nature, but at the national level.

-ULFA’s office currently employs two staff members.
-Our staff are Aaron Chubb (Administrative Officer) and Eva Cool (Front Desk).
+ULFA’s office currently employs three staff members.
+Our staff are Sean Hayes (Executive Director), Aaron Chubb (Administrative Officer) and Eva Cool (Administrative Assistant).
 Office hours are 8:30am to noon and 1:00 to 4:30pm, Monday through Friday.

 ULFA acknowledges that the land on which we typically gather is the traditional territory of the Siksikaitsitapi (Blackfoot).